 Serve with white whole wheat pancakes.
 There's just enough sauce for 2 short stacks of 3 pancakes each.

-I sandwiched bananas that were slightly green (less sugar that way) between the pancakes.
+I sandwiched bananas that were somewhat green (less sugar and more resistant starch that way) between the pancakes.

-I must say that these pancakes were light as a feather despite the whole wheat flours, and they had a lovely nutty sweetness to them.
+I must say that these pancakes were light as a feather despite the use of the whole wheat flours, and they had a lovely nutty sweetness to them.
 I didn't feel deprived in the least.
 Even the blueberry sauce was luxurious.
 Why all of the saturated fat in the sauce you may be wondering?
 Well, according to new and improved research, saturated fats are no longer the culprit of high cholesterol, or heart disease.
 Those ancestors of ours knew a thing or two about health food after all.
-So while I can't have bacon (too much salt, even the low salt is too much) I can have the fat that helps me feel full longer than complex carbs alone.
-Read up on the truth about saturated fats and welcome the butter, lard, and tallow back into your diet!
+So while I can't have bacon (a forbidden pork product and too much salt) I can have the same kind of fat that helps me feel full longer than complex carbs alone.
+Read up on the truth about saturated fats and welcome the butter, lard (for non-Hoxsey patients), and tallow back into your diet!
 But in moderation of course!
 Let's not go crazy.